 There is so much to see and do in Budapest that it is an ideal place to go on a winter break in Europe!

-Lisbon is an interesting city and one you should consider during winter if you want to go somewhere where you don’t have to be wrapped up in your winter jacket for the duration of the trip!
+Lisbon is an interesting city and one of the best European vacations in December if you want to go somewhere where you don’t have to be wrapped up in your winter jacket for the duration of the trip!

-Seville is one of the best places to visit in Europe during winter if you want to go somewhere that is relatively warm.
+Seville is one of the best places to visit in Europe during winter if you want to go somewhere that has sunny weather.
 Whether you spend 3 days in Seville or longer, it’s a fantastic winter destination!

 The city is in southern Spain, which maintains a temperate climate during the winter months.
 This means it is a lot warmer than other countries in Western Europe and is a good alternative if you don’t want to go somewhere that involves cold or snow!